Siege of Tellicherry: British victory

 Then British command pondered over the plan suggested by Kerala Varma Pazhassi Raja.
 British garrison must launch a sortie to break the besieger army into two and link up with another of his army who will strike enemy in rear.
 Soon they decided to adopt this plan.

-As British and Kottayam troops launched a furious assault on besiegers in 1782 - as planned sudden appearance of another 1000 men of Kottayam Rajah in rear proved fatal to Mysore army and their allies who were split into two halves.
+As British and Kottayam troops launched a furious assault on besiegers in 1782 – as planned sudden appearance of another 1000 men of Kottayam Rajah in rear proved fatal to Mysore army and their allies who were split into two halves.
 Enemy retreated in confusion and panic and a considerable number was taken prisoner.

-Sirdar Khan seriously wounded and sick fell prisoner and breathed his last in captivity.
+Sirdar Khan, seriously wounded and sick, fell prisoner and died in captivity.
 This disaster for Mysore army roused rebels all over Malabar into a massive rebellion and decimated all the Mysore regiments of occupation and recovered their freedom for a short period.